“Scientists genetically engineer female ‘Frankenstein’ goats in male bodies to create ‘human’ breast milk” exclaimed the Daily Mail on Tuesday.

 The whole thing is misleading, exaggerated and I hope it will be retracted.
 Plus it’s really mean about the goats, calling them unnatural and Frankensteins.
 Poor goaties.

 There are some real concerns about biopharming, and people who are worried about it should have easy access to factual information.
-We can discuss the science of biopharming, the risks and benefits, how ethics approval is given, and how the goats are treated.
+We can discuss the science of biopharming, the free essay maker, how ethics approval is given, and how the goats are treated.
 With access to the whole story, people can draw their own conclusions rather than being spoonfed fear.

 The last thing we need is a grim fairytale about Frankenstein transgender goat breast milk.